 The Appearance Preferences window has a Theme tab, where you can select a theme that will control the appearance of your windows, buttons, scroll bars, panels, icons, and other parts of the desktop.
 Ubuntu comes with nine themes to choose from, and the Human theme is selected by default.
-You can download additional themes by clicking the "Get More Themes Online" link on the bottom of the Themes window.
-The link will take you to the GNOMElook.org website, where you can download from a large selection of themes.
-To add downloaded themes to the Themes tab, drop-and-drag the downloaded file into the Themes window (this will work for most themes).
-You can customize any theme: select the theme, and click the Customize button.
+You can down-load additional themes by clicking the "Get More Themes Online" link on the bottom of the Themes window.
+The link will take you to the GNOMELook.org

+You can also choose to delete the panels, and install a Mac OS X-style dock.
+Two dock programs available in the Ubuntu Software Center are Cairo-Dock and Avant Window Navigator (AWN). website, where you can download from a large selection of themes.
+To add downloaded themes to the Themes tab, drag the downloaded file into the Themes window (this will work for most themes).
+You can customize any theme: select the theme, and click on the Customize button.
 This will allow you to mix elements of different themes, thus creating your own special theme.